 Visiting Senior Research Fellow, Centre for Climate Change Economics and Policy, University of Leeds

-Rory Sullivan is an internationally recognised expert on responsible investment and climate change.
-He is the author/editor of seven books and many papers and reports on these issues, including Valuing Corporate Responsibility: How Do Investors Really Use Corporate Responsibility Information?
-(Greenleaf, 2011).
+Rory Sullivan is CEO, Chronos Sustainability and Chief Technical Advisor, Transition Pathway Initiative (TPI).
+He is an internationally recognised expert on climate finance and responsible investment.
+He is the author/editor of eight books and of many papers and reports on these and related issues

 Lead scientist, Global Greenhouse Gas Reference Network, Earth System Research Laboratory, NOAA

 Pieter P. Tans has studied man-made climate change since 1972, after seeing the first ten years of the Keeling Curve, which shows the steady rise of carbon dioxide as measured on Mauna Loa, Hawai’i.
 His group has been measuring the major greenhouse gases for several decades.